charlottelambert/ETM/README.md

 # ETM

+note: if using TSV files, might need a text version of tsv file.
+This code won't do it.
+Need code from D-ETM repository [here](https://github.com/charlottelambert/DETM).

 This is code that accompanies the paper titled "Topic Modeling in Embedding Spaces" by Adji B. Dieng, Francisco J. R. Ruiz, and David M. Blei.
 (Arxiv link: https://arxiv.org/abs/1907.04907)

 ETM defines words and topics in the same embedding space.
 The likelihood of a word under ETM is a Categorical whose natural parameter is given by the dot product between the word embedding and its assigned topic's embedding.
 ETM is a document model that learns interpretable topics and word embeddings and is robust to large vocabularies that include rare words and stop words.